Taylor Swift is obsessed with Easter eggs

 For famous culture fans, Easter eggs aren’t just reserved for one excursion in April.

 The concept in visual media of hiding clues and callbacks for fanatics to find has grown right into a complete-blown cultural obsession.
 After each new episode of “Game of Thrones,” articles flood the net mentioning the obscure references to beyond plot strains and scenes.
 “Avengers: Endgame” was an Easter egg goldmine for Marvel lovers.
-New “Star Wars” trailers are picked aside for secret messages in the seconds after their release.
+New “Star Wars” trailers are picked aside for secret messages seconds after release.

 “Pokemon: Detective Pikachu,” “Riverdale,” the new releases of “Mortal Kombat” and “Fortnite,” the “Stranger Things” trailer, and even Vampire Weekend’s new album have all been topics of Easter egg hunts in the latest months as fanatics take to social media to become aware of clues.

 When done well, Easter eggs are a laugh dialogue between artists and consumers.
-Fans sense rewarded for their engaged viewing with a jolt of popularity and that deeply gratifying feeling of belonging to a few distinct memberships of fans-in-the-recognize.
+Fans are rewarded for their engaged viewing with a jolt of popularity and that deeply gratifying feeling of belonging to a few distinct memberships of fans-in-the-recognize.

-Swift, who’s well-known for being a grasp marketer, has deployed Easter eggs at some point in her profession to stoke her fanatics’ pleasure for her new releases.
+Swift, well-known for being a grasp marketer, has deployed Easter eggs at some point in her profession to stoke her fanatics’ pleasure for her new releases.
 She’s doing the identical now, too, with lots of her lovers passionate about her present-day hunt.

 “I like to communicate via Easter eggs,” she instructed EW.
 “I suppose the excellent messages are cryptic ones.”